coin-or-tools/BuildTools/docs/configure.md

 * add a configure option to disable the check for the library (_e.g._, `--disable-zlib`).

-Note that CoinUtils already checks for the math library and thus every project using CoinUtils automatically has the math library in its dependencies and thus does not need to check for it separately.

 #### Check for LAPACK

 For Lapack, a customized macro `AC_COIN_CHK_LAPACK` has been setup.